Rail Regulatory Excellence IntelliConference

 • What monitoring or reporting improvements can be identified?

-How should hard and soft costs of rules and regulations be calculated and recognized?
+• How should hard and soft costs of regulations be calculated and recognized?

-• What data is used to illuminate the need for that regulation?
+• What data measures have been used to illuminate the need for that regulation?

 • How is the cost of implementing a regulation apportioned and funded relative to each stakeholder group?

-What changes should be made to rulemaking and regulatory processes?
+• What types of changes should be made to rulemaking and regulatory processes?

-• Does the regulation account for all stakeholders?
+• Does the regulation account for all impacted parties?

-• Does the regulation alter modal freight rates and service levels in a way that negates the overall benefit?
+• Does the regulation shift the modal balance in a way that negates the overall benefit?

 • Examples for evaluation: